ColumPaget/certtool.lua/README.md

 ```

+when creating certificates, the path to an alternative working directory can be provided with `-dir <path>`.
+The working directory contains both certificate authorities and certificates produced with them, each stored in it's own directory.

 <certificate args> are a set of arguments describing the fields within a certificate, signing request or C.A.
 If none are specified, and no <name> argument is specified then an interactive query mode will be activated to ask for values.
 The only field that must have a value is 'name'.
 If interactive query mode is not desired then arguments can be specified on the command-line using: